Innov8ion-developer/pokebot/README.md

 Check it again: ask for pidgey.
 Now he should be recognized also!

 # Add a requirement #
 Next, we will use the memory functionality to confirm what a user says.
 Add a Requirement by drilling down into the skill you have created.
 Then go to the Build tab, then select the Requirements tab.
 ![Alt text](/../screenshots/part3/Picture32.png?raw=true "")

-Now we can use it in our Conversation:
+The memory functionality works by saving certain variables you have defined in the current conversation.
+Once a variable is recorded, it will stay in the memory for the entire conversation.
+Now we can use it in our conversation as a response:
-Add in your message:
+Add another message to one of your actions. in your message add the following:
 > Ahh you want to know about {{memory.pokemon.value}}
 ![Alt text](/../screenshots/part3/Picture33.png?raw=true "")

 # Test it #